neoreo-dev/looi-soopercharged/README.md

 This README has been co-writed with the help of AI.
 All content being read here has then been reviewed multiple times by an human (me).
 I ain't got hours to write, please bear with me.

+Reverse engineering is generally legal in the EU under the Software Directive (Directive 2009/24/EC), allowing it for interoperability, security analysis, and error correction, provided specific conditions are met and it doesn't unduly harm the original software's market or infringe on patents/trade secrets.

 ---

 ## About the app.